 What Is a Plantar Fibroma?

 A plantar fibroma is a benign (non-cancerous) nodule that grows in the arch of the foot and usually appears between ages 20 and 60.
 It usually is slow-growing and often less than one inch in size.
 Some can grow faster and are considered plantar fibromatosis.

 The cause is unknown but thought to have a genetic component.
-Plantar fibromas are commonly seen in people of white, Anglo-Saxon, Protestant backgrounds.
+Plantar fibromas are more prominent in people with northern European genetic backgrounds.
 Trauma to the foot does not seem to be a factor.
 Alcohol consumption may be a factor.

 Plantar fibromas reside in the deep fascia of the foot between the skin and the first layers of muscle.
 The more aggressive condition of plantar fibromatosis may involve the skin and the muscle layers and may also wrap around the local digital nerves